Welcome to Praxis 2018

 Other projects now in process for publication beginning next year include: a comprehensive index to Boris Mouravieff’s Gnosis, Volumes I, II, and III; Writings on Esoteric Christianity by Boris Mouravieff; and a monograph on ‘The Fifth Way/Polar Beings’.
-We are also launching an online study series on the Praxis teaching in early 2018 (see below)

-New Study Group Beginning February 2018
+New Study Group Ongoing Since February (come join us):

 - These weekly, web-based meetings combine study, experience-based discussion, and prayer (both verbal and silent) to help build a perceptible stillness within the participants.